retf/Boost.Application/README.md

  * The header config.hpp was refactored;
  * global_context can handle errors using boost::system::error_code;
- * global_context now throws boost::system::system_error, not more std::logic_error.
+ * global_context now throws boost::system::system_error, not more std::logic_error;
+ * auto_app utility file that simplifies the creation of an application;

  #### Aspects

  * The 'path' aspect do not use path_default interface more.